DVSnell/120-work/Final Project Proposal/readme.md

 I plan to create a game where the player, controlling a spaceship, must avoid/destroy asteroids while progressing to a planet.

 The Minimal Viable Product will have:
 * A controllable ship that can collide with and be destroyed by the asteroids.
+(COMPLETE 12/08)
 * Fireable weapons that, when colliding with asteroids destroys them.
+(COMPLETE 12/08)
 * A moving background.
+(COMPLETE 12/08)
 * Background music.
-* Progress to destination tracker.
+* ~~Progress to destination tracker.~~ Merged with Score counter.
+(COMPLETE 12/09)

 Possible feature creep includes:
 * Sound effects.